Rightweighting Glass Wine Bottles

-- Glass recycling is essential, and something we can all do.
+- Glass recycling is essential and something we can all do.
 Thankfully, glass recycling rates are high, though they can still improve.
-The UK is at 68%, Europe at 76%.
+The UK is at 68%**, Europe at 76%.
 A plan for 90% glass recovery for recycling by 2030 is achievable.
-The recycled glass needs 25% less energy and has 30% less CO2 compared to making new glass from virgin materials, so the glass industry can’t get enough of it.
+The recycled glass needs 25% less energy and has 30% less CO2 than making new glass from virgin materials, so the glass industry can’t get enough of it.
 Indeed, every tonne of recycled glass saves the energy equivalent of 74,000 smart-phone recharges!
 A new green wine bottle can be up to 95% recycled glass.
-Clear (flint) glass has a lower recycled content because less clear glass is currently available, but can still reach 40%.
+Clear (flint) glass has a lower recycled content because less clear glass is currently available but can still reach 40%.

-- While the majority of our wine imports are already in glass bottles, there has been a doubling in bulk container shipments over the last ten years.
+- While most of our wine imports are already in glass bottles, there has been a doubling in bulk container shipments over the last ten years.
 Now 37% of wine imports are locally bottled in the UK.

 - Rightweighting’s significant role is explained below.